BADGE OF LIFE FAQS

 What is the police suicide rate?
 For 2012 (126 police suicides nationally) the suicide rate was approximately 14/100/000.
 Again, for those who claim the rate is much higher (400 to 500 suicides equals a rate of 60/100,000), there is no reason (or mathematical logic) for such exaggeration.
 It’s high enough, already.

 How many police suicides are work related?
 None—or so say most chiefs of police.
 According to departments across the US in 2008 and 2009, not a single police suicide was attributed to the stress and trauma of the job.
+Since then, “several” departments have acknowledge the presence of work-related posttraumatic stress disorder in departments.

 Chiefs do acknowledge that police work is a highly stressful, traumatic job.
 They admit the job the work can cause severe emotional trauma and PTSD (some departments still try to “outlaw” PTSD claims).
 When a suicide occurs on a department, however, too many forget all this.
 Even in the most obvious case of horrific trauma on the job, few want to admit the possibility that the death had anything to do with the job.
 Instead, it was a “weakness” on the part of the officer.
 The officer had personal problems.
-It was the spouse’s fault.
+It was the spouse’s fault, or charges were pending.
 It certainly had nothing to do with PTSD from the job.

 Aren’t a lot of police suicides disguised as accidents, like gun cleaning kits or by officers running into bridge abutments?
 Dr. John Violanti and others did two separate studies (1996 and another more comprehensive in 2010) to determine the number of misclassified deaths that should have been recorded as suicides by police officers.
 Both studies held firm at 17 percent, the figure used in the 2008, 2009 and 2012 statistical studies of police suicides.
 Unfortunately, the data used could only be based on NIOSH/NOMS data from 1984-1998.
 Whether departments are as confident today about covering up evidence in a suicide is anyone’s guess.